 5 steps to applying Lean to IT

-Keeping the focus on the customer in mind, the key to applying Lean thinking to your IT operations is to look for areas where you can reduce waste and then to take action as appropriate.
+The key to applying Lean is to look for areas where you can reduce waste and then take action as appropriate.
 We’ve separated this into 5 steps:

-Step #3: Automate – Very likely, your processes will have large chunks of activity that could be automated.
+- Automate – Your processes will have large chunks of activity that could be automated.
 Server virtualization and software-defined networking and storage have increased the number of activities that can be automated or at least made more efficient.

-Step #4: Outsource – As you review your processes, you’re likely to identify a few areas where your organization lacks the expertise to perform a function well.
-Other Lean businesses, such as manufacturers, are quick to outsource functions which a supplier can do faster, better, or less expensively than they can internally.
+- Outsource – As you review your processes, you’re likely to identify a few areas where your organization lacks the expertise to perform a function well.
+Other Lean businesses, such as manufacturers, are quick to outsource functions that a supplier can do faster, better, or less expensively than they can internally.
 For some businesses, this might mean outsourcing specific functions, such as IT security, but for others, it might mean outsourcing data center operations as a whole.

-Step #5: Repeat – As mentioned earlier, the Lean philosophy is one of continuous improvement.
+- Repeat – The Lean philosophy is one of continuous improvement.
 Once you’ve implemented a round of improvements, it’s time to evaluate those changes and look for additional areas of improvement.

 Let us partner with you on your Lean journey

-A qualified managed service provider can be one of your greatest assets as you strive to create a leaner, more agile IT organization.
+Contact Connectria for more information.
+A qualified managed service provider, like us, can be one of your greatest assets as you strive to create a leaner, more agile IT organization.
 For example, our managed cloud solutions can help you expand capacity almost instantaneously while addressing gaps in your in-house skill sets in areas such as security, compliance, code deployment pipelines, or DevOps toolkits to accelerate your speed to market.
 One of our advisors would be happy to discuss your goals and unique requirements with you.